MobleyLab/benchmarksets/README.md

 We also welcome contributions to the material which is already here to extend it (see Section IV in our paper) and encourage you to actually propose changes via a "pull request", even to the paper itself.
 This will allow us to track your contributions, as well.
 Specifically, the full list of contributors to the updated paper and data can be appended to subsequent versions of this work, as they would be for a software project.

 ## Contributors
-- David Slochower (UCSD): Grammar corrections and improved table formatting
+- David Slochower (UCSD, Gilson lab): Grammar corrections and improved table formatting
 - Nascimento (in a comment on biorxiv): Highlighted PDB code error for n-phenylglycinonitrile
+- Jian Yin (UCSD, Gilson lab): Provided host-guest structures and input files for the host-guest sets described in the paper

 ## Versions
 - [v1.0](https://github.com/MobleyLab/benchmarksets/releases/tag/v1.0): As posted to bioRxiv